Skip to main content

 A periodic tenancy has no fixed end date.
 It continues week-to-week (for weekly rent) or fortnight-to-fortnight (fortnightly rent) until one party gives notice to end it.

-For tenants, they can end a periodic tenancy by giving 28 days written notice.
+For tenants, they can end a periodic tenancy by giving 21 days written notice (reduced from 28 days by the 2024 Amendment, effective 30 January 2025).
 No reason required.

 What Is a Fixed-Term Tenancy?